toddeTV/gltf-type-toolkit/README.md

 ### usage example with explanations

+The plugin will run on:

+- on dependency installation
+- on dev server start
+- on project build

 Here's an example of how to use the plugin.
 You can customize this example to suit your needs, such as saving models to different folders, changing paths, or adjusting how the model is handled after import.

 1. Install the plugin (See [Installation](#installation) above).

 2. Add a model to your project, here in the project source under `@/assets/models`.
 We copy the following in it:

    1. `MyModel.gltf` The glTF JSON representation that describes the model.
    2. `MyModel.bin` The binary file of the model, compressed with the [Draco Compression](https://github.com/google/draco).
    3. `MyModel-texture1.png` A texture that the model uses.
    4. `MyModel-texture2.png` A second texture that the model uses.

 3. Start your dev to generate all files.
 With our example model we get:

    ```diff